Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Introduction

-In this article, we focus on extending ergodicity and convergence results of Langevin-type methods to a broader class of non-differentiable potentials, for which such results have not yet been available.
-In particular we provide the following contributions. \paragraph{Contributions} \begin{enumerate} \item We show that the subgradient Langevin diffusion (continuous-time) is exponentially ergodic with stationary measure $\pi$ for non-differentiable but strongly convex potentials $U$ with quadratic growth. \item We consider two different discretization schemes of the diffusion: an explicit subgradient scheme and---for potentials of the form $U(x)=F(x)+G(x)$---a semi-implicit proximal-gradient scheme.
-For both we show geometric ergodicity for a fixed step size and convergence of the stationary distribution of the discrete scheme to the target distribution as the step size goes to zero.
-Moreover, as a practically particularly relevant contribution we show that the chains satisfy the law of large numbers allowing to use consecutive iterates of the chain for the computation of statistics of the stationary distribution.
-These ergodicity results provide significant contributions compared to the convergence results provided by \cite{ehrhardt2023proximal,habring2023subgradient,durmus2019analysis}.
-Moreover, contrary to these works, we do not require Lipschitz continuity of $U(x)$ (or $G(x)$ in the case $U(x) = F(x)+G(x)$) and for the explicit scheme we do not require $U(x)$ (or $F(x)$ in the case $U(x)=F(x)+G(x)$) to admit a Lipschitz continuous gradient. \item We present numerical experiments for potentials $U(x)$, where direct sampling (without prior smoothing) had not been possible before, confirming the theoretical results provided in the paper.
-Moreover, we conduct experiments for inverse imaging applications, namely, image denoising and deconvolution. \end{enumerate} \paragraph{Organization of the Article} The remainder of this article is organized as follows.
-In \Cref{sec:related} we discuss related works for sampling from non-smooth potentials, in \Cref{sec:continuous_analysis} we analyse the continuous-time Langevin diffusion and in \Cref{sec:discrete_analysis} first an explicit and afterwards a semi-implicit discretization.
-In \Cref{sec:experiments} we provide numerical experiments supporting the theoretical results provided in the paper and in \Cref{sec:conclusion} we finish with a discussion of the paper.
+\begin{enumerate} \item We show that, for potentially non-differentiable but strongly convex potentials $U$ whose subgradient grows at most linearly, the continuous-time Langevin diffusion is exponentially ergodic with stationary distribution $\pi$. \item We consider two different discretization schemes of the diffusion: an explicit subgradient scheme and, for potentials of the form $U(x)=F(x)+G(x)$, a semi-implicit proximal-gradient scheme.
+For both, we show geometric ergodicity when using a fixed step size $\tau$ (see~\Cref{prop:explicit_scheme_ergodic,prop:semi_implicit_fixed_point}) with the semi-implicit scheme yielding better convergence rates for $\tau$ close to zero (see~\Cref{prop:semi_implicit_fixed_point}).
+Moreover, we show convergence of the stationary distribution $\pi^\tau$ of the discrete schemes to the target distribution $\pi$ as $\tau \rightarrow 0$ with Wasserstein-2 error between $\pi$ and $\pi^\tau$ of order $\tau$ in~\Cref{prop:explicit_convergence_of_stationary,prop:implicit_final_convergence} (cf.~\cite{MALA_BRH_2013,Minorization_DEMS_2025}).
+To the best of our knowledge such ergodicity results in the non-differentiable (and non-Lipschitz continuous) case have not been available in the literature as previous works have assumed higher regularity~\cite{durmus2017nonasymptotic,durmus2019high,roberts1996exponential}, they have not shown ergodicity of the schemes~\cite{ehrhardt2023proximal,habring2023subgradient,durmus2019analysis}\footnote{there the authors show convergence of the ergodic means of the iterate-distributions without ergodicity of the scheme itself under the additional assumption of Lipschitz continuity}, or they have circumvented non-differentiability by prior smoothing~\cite{pereyra2016proximal,durmus2022proximal}.
+Specifically, contrary to previous works, we do neither require Lipschitz continuity of $U(x)$ (or $G(x)$ in the case $U(x) = F(x)+G(x)$) nor of $\nabla U(x)$.
+Instead we reduce the regularity requirements to at most linear growth of the subgradient $\partial U$. \item As a practically relevant contribution we show that the chains satisfy the law of large numbers allowing to use consecutive iterates of the chain without any thinning \cite[Remark 4.1]{narnhofer2022posterior} for the computation of statistics of the stationary distribution which may result in a decrease in memory consumption in practice. \item We present numerical experiments for potentials $U(x)$, where direct sampling (without prior smoothing) had not been possible before, confirming the theoretical results provided in the paper.
+Moreover, we conduct experiments for inverse imaging applications, namely, image denoising and deconvolution. \end{enumerate}